Divorce in the Second Half: Over 50

 Is a premarital (prenuptial) agreement a good idea for an over 50 second marriage?

-Yes.
+Maybe.
 In a marriage involving a spouse over the age of 50, often each party wants to leave what they had before the new marriage to their own children, with the new spouse having no interest in the assets owned before this marriage.
 This can be accomplished through a premarital agreement.
-A premarital agreement can also address a possible future divorce by having a waiver or limitation on the amount of maintenance (alimony) that can be awarded. maintenance.
+Within a premarital agreement, a possible future divorce can choose to waive or limit the right to alimony.
+Sophisticated premarital agreements may provide for certain sunset provisions after a given number of years of marriage.

 See also the Gitlin Law Firm’s Q&A: http://gitlinlawfirm.com/family-law/divorce/senior-couple/